getzep/zep-python/examples/langchain-langserve/README.md

 ## Running the Message History Chain

-The `memory.py` script is used to create a session and populate it with a series of messages.
+The `memory.py` script is used to create a session and populate it with a series of Messages.

 1. **Execute the script**